Fates-List-Archive/fates-list-helper/README.md

-# Squirrelflight Rewrite
+# Fates List Helper

 Aims:

 - Better than old squirrelflight
-- Allow voting for bots and proper (easy vote reminders)
+- Allow voting for bots and proper (easy) vote reminders
-- (Possibly) Vote reminders as well (or that might be kept in flamepaw)
+- Server Listing

-**This is the source code that powers Fates List Helper**
+**This is the source code that powers Fates List Helper (formely Squirrelflight but name changed due to copyright reasons)**